feertruelight/feeridium/README.md

 # Feeridium

+## IMPORTANT UPDATE:
+As of 26th of November 2024, this repository will not be updated for the time being.

+Thomas Iridium (from the original Iridium Overview) came back, updated the overview and made it open source [here](https://github.com/iridiumops/overview).
+I'm going to join forces with him there as a contributor.
+Thank you for your trust and fly safe!

+Feer Truelight o7

+## ---------------

 ## About
 This EVE Online Overview Pack is a tribute to the original Iridium Overview and uses it as a basis for further developments.